-During the second quarter 2016, utilizing our available cash, we repurchased, through open market transactions, a portion of our senior secured term loans with an aggregate principal amount of \$50 million for \$49 million in cash and a portion of our 2023 Notes with an aggregate principal amount of \$42 million for \$36 million in cash.
+Through the third quarter 2016, utilizing our available cash, we repurchased a portion of our senior secured term loans with an aggregate principal amount of \$50 million for \$49 million in cash, a portion of our 2023 Notes with an aggregate principal amount of \$116 million for \$107 million in cash, and a portion of our Euro Notes with an aggregate principal amount of \$42 million for \$39 million in cash.
 These senior loan repurchases were in addition to our quarterly required repayments on the senior secured term loans equivalent to 1% per annum of its original principal.
-We also declared and paid approximately \$11 million of dividends to our shareholders, equivalent to \$0.06 per share.
-Subsequent to June 30, 2016, we repurchased additional 2023 Notes with an aggregate principal amount of \$8 million for \$7 million in cash, completing \$100 million in total long-term debt repurchases year-to-date.
+We also declared and paid approximately \$16 million of dividends to our shareholders, equivalent to \$0.09 per share.
+Subsequent to September 30, 2016, we repurchased additional 2023 Notes with an aggregate principal amount of \$76 million for \$75 million in cash and additional Euro Notes with an aggregate principal amount of \$31 million for \$29 million in cash, completing approximately \$315 million in total long-term debt repurchases to date.

 Through June 2015, DuPont managed Chemours' cash and financing arrangements and all excess cash generated through earnings were deemed remitted to DuPont and all sources of cash were deemed funded by DuPont.
-In the six months ended June 30, 2015, Chemours remitted approximately \$3.4 billion to DuPont in the form of a dividend, using cash received from issuance of debt.
-This was partially offset by \$247 million of cash provided by DuPont at June 30, 2015 pursuant to the separation agreement.
+For the nine-month period ended September 30, 2015, Chemours had a net transfer to DuPont of approximately \$2.9 billion.
+Also, during that period, Chemours remitted approximately \$3.4 billion to DuPont in the form of a dividend, using cash received from issuance of debt and paid \$100 million of dividends to shareholders.
+These cash outflows were partially offset by \$247 million of cash provided by DuPont at June 30, 2015 pursuant to the separation agreement.